10 Ways to Green Your Holidays

 The following Ten Ways to Green Your Holidays will enhance your joy this season, knowing you are making a positive difference as you celebrate.

 FIRST: Compost your food scraps.
 We all eat more during the holidays, right?
 This means we generate more food scraps, which can be a gift to our soils if we compost instead of throwing them away.
 Register for TEC’s “Come Post Your Compost” program for the full story.
+You can also

 SECOND: Gift a kitchen compost container or outdoor compost bin to a loved one.
-Check out some great options on TEC’s free “Compost Guide.” (see page 6)
+Check out some great options on TEC’s free “Compost Guide.” (see 6)

 SIXTH: Recycle right.
 If you don’t already recycle, now is a great time to get started -- instead of increasing your trash by 25%, you could reduce it by that, or more.
 Visit TEC’s Recycle Tennessee program pages for great info and tips.